 Dedicated gymnast Zama Mofokeng has landed a place in the record books after achieving the Guinness World Records title for the Most consecutive back handsprings (one hand) in Tembisa, South Africa.

 He performed an incredible 34 handsprings one after the other, ensuring there was no more than three seconds between each flip, and has now flipped his way into Guinness World Records 2019.

 The 28-year-old has been practicing gymnastics since he was just 10 years old.

 "When I saw my peers doing somersaults and other types of flips, I was interested.
 When I started out I was not that good but I practiced until I was perfect," he told local news outlet Tembisan after his record attempt on 4 March 2017.

 However, he suffered a major setback at the age of 13 when he badly fractured his hand and was unable to use it to do the sport he loved.

 Zama hopes that the record-breaking skill he has learned will inspire children to take part in gymnastics.

-“I want the government to build us a training centre so our local children can have a place to learn and progress their tumbling,” he explained in his application to Guinness World Records.
+"I want the government to build us a training centre so our local children can have a place to learn and progress their tumbling," he explained in his record application.

 He hopes that by making headlines this will encourage the government to help.